 Recently I read a phenomenal book called The Power of Habit: Why We Do What We Do in Life and Business.

 The book explains how habits emerge outside our consciousness, gradually and without our permission.
-That alone was a good revelation, if we are not careful we can begin engaging in a habit that is halting our success in sales and life.
+That alone was a good revelation if we aren’t careful we can begin engaging in a habit that’s halting our success in sales and life.
 For example, one can start slowly browsing social media while at work.
 What started as 15 minutes in January can be up two hours in July.
 Before you know it, it becomes a habit to log onto social media the first thing you do when you arrive in the morning, before even attempting to do any work.
-This would be an example of a habit that is detrimental to your success.
+This would be an example of a habit that’s detrimental to your success.
 There are also sales habits we can get into, which are basically bad techniques that have emerged over time without any real awareness of the detrimental effects.

 This book can be purchased on Amazon here: The Power of Habit: Why We Do What We Do in Life and Business